rbowsley/lamplighthelp/source/8-2-0_Outcomes_tab.markdown

 > The {{outcome}}s tab in a {{person}}'s profile shows the change you've seen over time

+XXXXXXXNeeds sorting so the adding outcomes info is in separate tabs?XXXXXXX

 {{Outcome}}s information for the individual or organisation are displayed on this tab.
 They can also be added here.

 {{Outcome}}s can be displayed as a radar diagram, in a 'data-entry' table, and in a simple table view.
 The radar chart shows and lets you add new data by clicking on the chart; the 'data-entry' table shows {{outcome}}s down the side and months along the top, and lets you add new measures in bulk.